IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 VDCs connect to the public and IBM private networks through edges.
 Edges can also be used to connect multiple VDC networks together.
 Currently, four choices of **edge** types are supported:
 - **Efficiency** 	These edges allocate networking resources that can be used by up to 100 VDCs before another efficiency edge needs to be created.
 The first time an efficiency edge is selected new CPU, RAM, and storage resources are required.
 CPU and RAM are used from the single tenant site.
 New edge storage is allocated at a cost.
 Subsequent VDCs up to 100 can use this edge at no extra cost.
 This option is suitable for saving resources and costs with independent networking control per VDC.
-- **Performance - M** 	This option is suitable when only L2 through L4 features such as NAT, routing, L4 firewall, L4 load balancer are required and the total throughput requirement is less than 2 Gbps.
+- **Performance - M** 	This option is suitable when only Layer 2 (L2) through L4 features such as Network Address Translation (NAT), routing, L4 firewall, and/or L4 load balancers are required and the total throughput requirement is less than 2 gigabits per second (Gbps).
 - **Performance - L** 	This option is suitable when only L2 through L4 features such as NAT, routing, L4 firewall, L4 load balancer are required and the total throughput is in the range 2 - 10 Gbps.
 - **Performance - XL** 	This option is suitable when the total throughput required is multiple Gbps for L7 and VPN.